chomiczdawid/data-preparation/README.md

 ## Data preparation

-This repository shows the process of preparing the data for creating a statistical model in the R programming language.
+This repository shows the process of preparing data for creating a statistical model in the R programming language.

 The dataset concerns the parameters used in the beer brewing process.
 11 variables were arbitrarily selected from a dataset containing 29 variables.
 These variables are to be used to build a statistical model that examines the effect of selected variables on alcohol by volume.